TedaLIEz/EFundAnalysis/.github/instructions/llm.instructions.md

 - Use lowercase with underscores for directories and files (e.g., routers/user_routes.py).
 - Favor named exports for routes and utility functions.
 - Use the Receive an Object, Return an Object (RORO) pattern.
-- Manage runtime within python virtual environment, this has been already included in the @venv folder.
+- Manage runtime within python virtual envrionment, this has been already included in the @venv folder.
 - Manage dependencies with uv, there is one [pyproject.toml] in the codebase.
 - Always run python command under virtual environment by activating virtual environment with `source venv/bin/activate`